 At Santa Barbara Fiduciary, we work to honor and uphold the legacies of our clients.
 It’s my personal mission to know that, if there is a heaven, and she ever looks down on me, she would continue to love, respect, and be proud of me.

-Dedicated, driven, and results oriented, Lindsay has a proven track record in business development, her license as a private professional fiduciary, over nine years of experience as a trust and fiduciary officer, and a comprehensive understanding of sophisticated estate, financial, and tax planning strategies.
+Dedicated, driven, and results oriented, Lindsay has a proven track record in business development, her license as a private professional fiduciary, over twelve years of experience as a trust and fiduciary officer, and a comprehensive understanding of sophisticated estate, financial, and tax planning strategies.

 Lindsay is a graduate of the University of California Santa Barbara where she earned a B.S. degree in Biological Sciences with an emphasis in molecular, cellular and developmental biology and immunology.